 Working together to improve the health of Everett

-The Everett Community Health Improvement Partnership (ECHP) is a collaborative initiative of Cambridge Health Alliance, the City of Everett and members of the Everett community.
+The Everett Community Health Improvement Partnership (ECHP) is a collaborative initiative of CHA, the City of Everett and members of the Everett community.

 The mission of ECHP is to improve the health and quality of life of the people of Everett by creating opportunities for individuals, families and organizations to work collaboratively and strategically in addressing important challenges facing the community.
 At the core of all ECHP activities is the desire to increase communication, encourage interdependence, enhance capacity and ensure that critical health data and information are made easily accessible and shared.